 Commissioners are given specific discretionary powers in the exercise of their functions.

-The attention of the commissioners is directed to the terms of the Act for other discretionary powers and the Trustee Supervision team can advise commissioners on any matter included in, or omitted, from these notes.
+The attention of the commissioners is directed to the terms of the Act for other discretionary powers and the Supervision team can advise commissioners on any matter included in, or omitted, from these notes.

 The following list is not exhaustive, however, the undernoted are most likely to be undertaken by commissioners in matters arising in the administration of a normal bankruptcy.